Douglas Tilden: Personal life

 On June 9, 1896, Tilden was married to Elizabeth "Bessie" Cole, a former student of his, also deaf.
 Although the union produced two children, a daughter Gladys (born January 5, 1900) and a son Willoughby Lee (born September 4, 1903), it was not to prove to be a happy one.
 Over the years Mrs. Tilden was subject to "melancholia spells" which, among other things, placed a large amount of pressure on the relationship.
 They separated and Mrs. Tilden, who for years had managed their properties, rented out his studio to a theater group, forcing Tilden to do his sculpting in a shed.

 As they grew farther apart Tilden's lawyer wrote: "Furthermore, the wife (Bessie) has knowledge of indiscressions [sic] in the personal conduct of Mr. Tilden which would deprive him of any capacity to stand in court, as we say, "with clean hands."
 Mr. Tilden claims that Mrs. Tilden has been indiscrete [sic]."
 The couple separated in 1918, and Bessie subsequently filed for divorce in 1924, which was finalized in 1926.

-The 'indiscreetness' in that era might have referred to his romantic relationships with men.
-One man in particular, Theophilus Hope d'Estrella, another Deaf artist, was his romantic interest, as described in Tilden's diaries.
-These diaries were researched from Gallaudet University and Fremont School for the Deaf.
-D'Estrella enrolled at Fremont School for the Deaf at age 8 and later was the first Deaf person to attend UC Berkeley, where he became a photographer.
-D'Estrella never married.
-Tilden and d'Estrella met at age 15 at California School for the Deaf.
-According to the diaries they rekindled their relationship later in life once with a camping trip in which Tilden drew pictures of d’Estrella sleeping in the tent and fishing nude.
-Tilden wrote of their night together: it was a 'very warm night'.

-Gallaudet's collection also has love letters from Tilden writing from his Paris trip to d'Estrella in Berkeley.
-D'Estrella traveled to Paris and stayed with Tilden for a month.
-Upon d'Estrella's return to Berkeley he wrote over 30 letters in the newspaper the 'California News' about his travels.
-Some believe there are hints to their relationship in the articles.
-D'Estrella, Theophilus Hope.
-(1889).
-Summer Trip to Paris.
-The Weekly.
-California School for the Deaf, Berkeley.
-October 26, 1889.
-3. Newsletter.